PrincetonUniversity/DevenportLab-2DSegmentation/README.md

-This is a private repo for Devenport Lab tools for computing various epithelial cell metrics.
+Publication: New mouse models for high resolution and live imaging of planar cell polarity proteins in vivo.

-## CellViewer for 2D Segmentation of Images (Latest Release 1.9)
+## CellViewer for 2D Segmentation of Images (Latest Release 2.0)

 Documentation on running the 2D cell segmentation tool, CellViewer.